galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >
 {: .hands_on}

-**Stringtie** generates six collection with six elements each one, but we will use only the `transcript-level expression measurements` dataset collection.
+**StringTie** generates six collection with six elements each one, but we will use only the `transcript-level expression measurements` dataset collection.

 > <details-title>Transcription-level expression measurements file</details-title>
 >